videogame-archive/romhack-archive/CONTRIBUTOR-GUIDE.md

 The romhack2archive.jar tool uses larges amounts of memory, this is not noticeable when working on small roms but makes it unsuitable to use with disc based games.

+The tool will prevent its use with files larger than 100663296 bytes, or 96 MB.

-To create romhack.bps from disc images is recommended to use [Floating IPS (Flips) v1.31](./bin/flips-1.31.tar.gz) from the command line and specify to use bps linear mode as shown below.
+To create romhack.bps from larger roms or disc images is recommended to use [Floating IPS (Flips) v1.31](./bin/flips-1.31.tar.gz) from the command line and specify to use bps linear mode as shown below.

 ```
 %$> ./flips-linux --create --bps-linear "Big CD Gane.bin" "BIG CD Game - Improved [Label by Author (v1.0)].bin" romhack.bps